Information good

-Information goods are commodities that provide value to consumers as a result of the information it contains and refers to any good or service that can be digitalized.
+Information goods are commodities that provide value to consumers through the data or signs or other content, such as pictures, music or other sounds, that it contains and refers to any good or service that can be digitalized.
 Examples of information goods includes books, journals, computer software, music and videos.
 Information goods can be copied, shared, resold or rented.
-Information goods are durable and thus, will not be destroyed through consumption.
+Information goods are durable goods and thus, will not be destroyed through consumption.

 As information goods have distinct characteristics as they are experience goods, have returns to scale and are non-rivalrous, the laws of supply and demand that depend on the scarcity of products do not frequently apply to information goods.
 As a result, the buying and selling of information goods differs from ordinary goods.
 Information goods are goods whose unit production costs (including distribution costs) are negligible compared to their amortized development costs.

 Well-informed companies have development costs that increase with product quality, but their unit cost is zero.
 Once an information commodity has been developed, other units can be produced and distributed at almost zero cost.
 For example, allow downloads over the Internet.
 Conversely, for industrial goods, the unit cost of production and distribution usually dominates.
 Firms with an industrial advantage do not incur any development costs, but unit costs increase as product quality improves.

-Common Trading Models
+Common trading models

-There are two common trading methods in information goods trading.
-Leasing model and selling model.
+There are two common trading methods in information goods trading: the leasing model and selling model.
 Providers of information goods and services are increasingly adopting leasing models.

-Leasing model: The user does not own it permanently but leases the information good or service from the provider and pays a fixed fee on a regular basis.
+With the leasing model, the user does not own the information good or service permanently but leases it from the provider and pays a fixed fee on a regular basis.
 For example, mobile music applications.
 Consumers pay monthly for listening rights to all songs on the platform.

-Selling model: After prepaid, consumers can use it unlimited times.
-For example, games from game companies.
-Consumers can play the game regardless of the time and number of times after purchasing a game disc or network license.
+With the selling model, after payment is prepaid, consumers can use it unlimited times.
+For example, with video games from game companies, consumers can play the game regardless of the time any number of times after purchasing a game disc or network license.